March is Poison Prevention Month! To raise awareness, here is your guide to pet-proofing your home in order to prevent a pet poisoning.

 In the Backyard

-Know which plants, trees, and vegetables are poisonous to your pets and which ones are safe.
-Lily of the valley, oleander, rhododendron, azalea, yew and foxglove can affect your pet’s heart.
-Rhubarb leaves and certain species of lily can cause kidney failure.
+Again, use the ASPCA Toxic and Non-Toxic Plant Guide to know which plants, trees, and vegetables are poisonous to your pets and which ones are safe.
+Lily of the valley, oleander, rhododendron, azalea, yew, and foxglove can affect your pet’s heart.
+Rhubarb leaves and certain species of lilies can cause kidney failure.
 Cycads and some species of mushrooms can cause liver failure.

 If you use any chemicals on your lawn or garden, keep your pets away from the area.
-Weed killer or insecticide can also be dangerous to your pets.
+Weed killers or insecticides can also be dangerous to your pets.

 If you suspect your pet has ingested a poisonous item, call your veterinarian right away.
 If he/she is unavailable or busy with other appointments, call the Animal Emergency & Referral Center of Minnesota.
 Both our Oakdale and St. Paul locations are open 24/7, all year round.